The strong amalgamation property into union: Preservation conditions.

 \begin{proposition} \labbel{agg} If $\mathcal K$ is a class of structures with (S)APU, then, for any set of properties chosen from the list below, the subclass of $\mathcal K$ consisting of those structures in $\mathcal K$ which satisfy the chosen properties has (S)APU. \begin{enumerate}[({A}1)] \item The domain is finite (or has cardinality $< \lambda$). \item The domain is finitely generated (generated by a set of cardinality $< \lambda$). \item For some binary relation $R$ assumed to be a partial order: $R$ is well-founded (has no strict descending chain of length $ \geq \lambda$) (has no strict ascending chain of length $\geq \lambda$). \item For some binary relation $R$, there is no infinite $R$-antichain (there is no $R$-antichain of cardinality $< \lambda $)

 \item (only for SAPU) For some natural numbers $n, m$ fixed in advance, the domain has cardinality $kn+m$, for some $k$. \end{enumerate}

-As far as the following properties are concerned, we consider the version of (S)APU in which $\mathbf C$ is assumed to be nonempty (compare the first paragraph in Section \ref{sec}). \begin{enumerate}[({C})] \item The structure is connected ($R$-connected, for some relation symbol) ($\mathcal R$-connected, for some family of triples $\mathcal R$ as in Definition \ref{conne}). \end{enumerate}
+As far as the following properties are concerned, we consider the version of (S)APU in which the bottom structure $\mathbf C$ is assumed to be nonempty (compare the second paragraph in Section \ref{sec}). \begin{enumerate}[({C})] \item The structure is connected ($R$-connected, for some relation symbol $R$) ($\mathcal R$-connected, for some family of triples $\mathcal R$ as in Definition \ref{conne}). \end{enumerate}

-More generally, if $U$ is a unary predicate, we can consider anyone of the above properties when restricted to the domain $\{ \, a \mid U(a) \,\}$ of $U$.
-When applying condition (C) we should assume that the domain of $U$ is nonempty. \end{proposition}
+More generally, if $V$ is a unary predicate, we can consider anyone of the above properties when restricted to the domain $\{ \, x \mid V(x) \,\}$ of $V$.
+When applying condition (C) we should assume that the domain of $V$ is nonempty. \end{proposition}

-The proof of Proposition \ref{agg} is immediate; in fact, if some of these properties hold in $\mathbf A$, $\mathbf B$ and $\mathbf C$, then the property holds in the amalgamating structure, since we have constructed it on $A \cup B$.
+The proof of Proposition \ref{agg} is immediate; in fact, if some of these properties hold in $\mathbf A$, $\mathbf B$ and $\mathbf C$, then the property holds in some amalgamating structure, since we can construct it on $A \cup B$.
 However, the corresponding statements generally fail when SAPU is weakened to SAP.
 For instance, see Example \ref{1a}(c).

 Recall that a \emph{well partial order}, or \emph{wpo} is a well-founded partial order without infinite antichains.
 Hence, because of Proposition \ref{agg}(A3)(A4), if some class with (S)APU has a partial order relation $\leq$, then the subclass of those structures in which $\leq$ is a wpo has still (S)APU.